VukGlisovic/aws/ec2/readme.md

 security group.
 Finally, either create a new key pair or use an existing one to be able to connect to the instance later on.

+### 5. Associate elastic IP address to your instance
+In order to connect to the instance, our instance needs a public IPv4 address to be able to communicate with the internet.
+Here you will allocate an elastic ip address to your account.
+Go to `VPC` under `Services` and navigate to `Elastic IPs`.
+Choose `Allocate new address` and then `Allocate`.
+Select the newly allocated ip address, choose `Actions` and then `Associate Address`.
+Here you can select the instance you launched in the previous step, to associate the elastic ip address with.